11/6/2024

 speaker

-Well, that's a great question and I just want to take the opportunity to talk about the complexity of the company.
-Unfortunately, the quarter was bad and we're responsible for it.
-I've been running a company, as I said, back to 1975 even as a private company, so it's never an ideal time to report these kinds of results.
+Well, that's a great question, and I just want to take the opportunity to talk about the complexity of the company.
+Unfortunately, the quarter was bad, and we're responsible for it.
+I've been running the company, as I said, back to 1975, even as a private company, so it's never an ideal time to report these kinds of results.
 That said, after all these years, I am just very positive, as I said, about the outlook of the portfolio of properties and the business.
-And I want to take a moment just to say, part of the reason for my transition is what we're accomplishing and what we've accomplished.
-Aside from the results and the repositioning that we're sharing with the market to get back to sustainable profitability, we have been accomplishing simplifying the business, if you will, moving as much complexity as we can step by step.
-The things that we've talked about, removing our ownership of the head stock in Australia, some of the JVs that we removed out of, continuing to push towards more budgetable and dependable annual revenue and moving away from the transient revenue, improving the balance sheet, and Fernando talked about what great progress we're making there.
+And I want to take a moment just to say part of the reason for my transition is what we're accomplishing and what we've accomplished.
+Aside from the results and the repositioning that we're sharing with the market to get back to sustainable profitability, we have been accomplishing, simplifying the business, if you will, moving as much complexity as we can step by step. the things that we've talked about, removing our ownership of the headstock in Australia, some of the JVs that we removed out of, continuing to push towards more budgetable and dependable annual revenue away from the transient revenue, improving the balance sheet, and Fernando talked about what great progress we're making there.
 Set up the company, and this is where I feel comfortable, really to be in good hands for a new CEO to step in, especially with John here overseeing a lot of the reorganization while we're looking for that new CEO.
 So I think the skill set will really be important, but it really will tie into the quality of the assets and the ability, as we've always said, of a portfolio that has great occupancy, has continued ability to increase rental rents every single year and control expenses, which we now know we need to do a better job.
 So I think there's a wide range, and I think we continue to examine opportunities within the portfolio to remove complexity.
 I think that will be a piece of what the new CEO does.

 speaker